jbock-java/jbock/README.md

 }
 ````

-If jbock is properly configured as an
+jbock must be configured as an
 [annotation processor](https://stackoverflow.com/questions/2146104/what-is-annotation-processing-in-java),
-then the presence of this annotated class
+and then the presence of this annotated class
 will trigger a round of code generation at compile time.

 This will generate a class called